JellyRollJunior/steel-ball-messenger/README.md

             -   chats button
             -   profile button
             -   indicate which section is currently active (make it darker or color diff or smth)
+        -   move /current fetching into a hook
+            -   just pass the props to children. don't need a provider tbh
     -   chats
         -   search bar